Zac-HD/hypofuzz/docs-src/literature.rst

 similar to FuzzFactory above.

-IJON is particularly notable for winning 29 out of 32 *Super Mario Bros* levels, a feat more typically of dedicated reinforcement learning systems, as well as fuzzing a Trusted Platform Module, complex format parsers, mazes, and a hash map.
+IJON is particularly notable for winning 29 out of 32 *Super Mario Bros* levels, a feat more typical of dedicated reinforcement learning systems, as well as fuzzing a Trusted Platform Module, complex format parsers, mazes, and a hash map.